Sir-Jude/Distriflask/README.md

 ```

 Set up the migrations directory structure with the necessary files for managing future migrations.
-This step is necessary only the first time you set up Flask-Migrate in a project.
+This step is necessary only the first time you set up Flask-Migrate in a app.
 ```
 flask db init
 flask db migrate